10cc: 1968–1970: Birth of Strawberry Studios; the bubblegum era

-Kevin Godley recalled:We did a lot of tracks in a very short time – it was really like a machine.
+Godley recalled:We did a lot of tracks in a very short time – it was really like a machine.
 Twenty tracks in about two weeks – a lot of crap really – really shit.
 We used to do the voices, everything – it saved 'em money.
 We even did the female backing vocals.

-The three-month project resulted in a number of tracks that appeared under various band names owned by Kasenetz-Katz, including "There Ain't No Umbopo" by Crazy Elephant, "When He Comes" by Fighter Squadron and "Come on Plane" by Silver Fleet (all three with lead vocals by Godley), and "Susan's Tuba" by Freddie and the Dreamers (which was a monster hit in France and featured lead vocals by Freddie Garrity, despite claims by some that it was Gouldman).
+The three-month project resulted in a number of tracks that appeared under various band names owned by Kasenetz-Katz, including "There Ain't No Umbopo" by Crazy Elephant, "When He Comes" by Fighter Squadron and "Come on Plane" by Silver Fleet (all three with lead vocals by Godley), and "Susan's Tuba" by Freddie and the Dreamers (which was a hit in France and featured lead vocals by Freddie Garrity, despite claims by some that it was Gouldman).
 Lol Creme remembered: "Singles kept coming out under strange names that had really been recorded by us.
 I've no idea how many there were, or what happened to them all."

 But Stewart described the Kasenetz-Katz deal as a breakthrough: "That allowed us to get the extra equipment to turn it into a real studio.
 To begin with they were interested in Graham's songwriting and when they heard that he was involved in a studio I think they thought the most economical thing for them to do would be to book his studio and then put him to work there – but they ended up recording Graham's songs and then some of Kevin and Lol's songs, and we were all working together."